sarmade/Hello/README.md

 # Project Name

 > Description the project.
+> This project set up a "Hello world" repository.
+> The goal here is to master all of the tools and best practices.
+> Those tools will bwe in all Microverse projects and most likely in a future job as well, so it is important to know them!

 ## Built With

-- Major languages
+- Languages : HTML & CSS
-- Frameworks
+- Frameworks : No
-- Technologies used
+- Technologies used : HTML5

 ## Live Demo (if available)